 Love You Anyhow

 I like to summarize this song as an song about unconditional love.
-To a degree, I believe that this would be most accurate if I were to describe the song's sentiment in two words.
-That wouldn't satisfy the knack for storytelling that has wore off on me from hanging out with Kyle Furlong though.
+That would be most accurate if I were to describe the song's sentiment in two words.

-The journey with this song, in my opinion, is rich with stories.
+The journey with this song, in my opinion, is rich.
 I debuted it in Stouffville at the Guinness World Record Longest Running Concert, went on to play it at The Bluebird Cafe in Nashville that August, placed second in an NSAI Chapter Challenge for a publishing deal with Ole, then played it with Dayna Manning in Stratford.
-This song is attached to so many cool memories for me., and finally fulfilling my 12 year old goal of playing at The Sanderson Centre which gave me closure to progress forward and branch out further from playing in Brantford.
+This song is attached to so many cool memories for me.